top of page

 submit

-SUBMISSIONS ARE OPEN through Sept.
-26th, 2024, for Our Spring ’25 Issue in these categories (one-month only / all themes):
+SUBMISSIONS ARE CLOSED for Our Spring ’25 Issue in these categories:

 Poetry, particularly formal poetry under 40 lines.
 Free verse is also welcomed, as is prose poetry.